New Statistics Show Witches and Pagans Outnumber Liberal Presbyterians in The U.S.

 Yet, these ideas aren’t new but have existed dating back to Old Testament times with resurgences throughout history.
 Numerous movies like THE CRAFT, HOCUS POCUS, PRACTICAL MAGIC, and, of course, HARRY POTTER movies play off the ideas of witchcraft and paganism that have run rampant in history.
 Now in 2018, many witches have cult followings on their social media accounts.

 When it comes to the media, Movieguide® pays close attention Occultism and anti-Christian worldviews like witchcraft in our reviews.
 In the content section of each review, for both TV or movie, you can see a detailed take on what the movie is promoting whether it’s outright or under the table.

 Instead, it’s vital to heed the words of the Bible as it stresses the importance of staying away from pagan practices.
 In Leviticus, God reminds the Israelites, “‘Do not turn to mediums or seek out spiritisms, for you will be defiled by them.
 I am the LORD your God (19:31 NIV).’”

 For more insight into the subject from a movie standpoint, we encourage you to read Frodo and Harry by Movieguide® Founder Dr. Ted Baehr and Dr. Tom Synder, Movieguide’s Editor.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!